-The MRFIC0919 can be tuned by changing the values and/or positions of the appropriate external components (see Figure 1.
-Reference Circuit).
+The MRFIC1819 can be tuned by changing the values and/or positions of the appropriate external components (see Figure 1: Reference Circuit).
 While tuning the RF line-up, it is recommended to apply external negative supply in order to prevent any damage to the power amplifier stages.
 Poor tuning on the input may not provide enough RF power to operate the negative voltage generator properly.

-Input matching is a shunt-C, series-L low-pass structure and should be optimized at the rated RF Input power (e.g., 3.0 dBm).
+Input matching is a shunt-L, series-L high-pass structure and should be optimized at the rated RF Input power (e.g. 6.0 dBm).
+However, broadband matching is easier with a parallel 680 $\Omega$ resistor.
+This part can be removed to get operation to a lower input power (e.g. 5.0 dBm).
 Since the Input line feeds both 1st stage and buffer, Input matching should be iterated with Buffer and Q1 drain matching.
-Note that a DC blocking capacitor is included on chip.
+Note that a dc blocking capacitor is included on chip.